flyingmachine/brave-clojure-web/content/read-and-eval.md

 3. The value `1`
 4. The value `2`

-`if` got resolved to the `if special form`.
+`if` got resolved to the if special form.
 For the sake of brevity, we're going to say "the `if` special form" or even just `if` instead of "the special form whose symbol is `if`".